 Vaccinations are part of routine wellness care for your pet.
 There are a lot of vaccines available, but that doesn’t mean your pet needs them all.
 Our veterinarians will work with you to answer your questions and determine which ones are needed for your pet.
 Our veterinarians at Burke Animal Clinic are here to help.
 It is best if the pet has no apparent health issues at the time of the vaccine.
 Therefore, at Burke Animal Clinic, an exam is required for all vaccines unless your pet has been in for a wellness exam within four months of administering the vaccines.

 Protecting your pet is our primary goal, so developing an appropriate vaccine schedule for your pet is important to us.
-Call us today at 703-569-9600 to set up an appointment with our veterinarian in Burke.
+Call us today at 703-569-9600 to set up an appointment with Burke Animal Clinic.